You-App/karaokey.github.io/README.md

 -The user will be able to search for songs using the Spotify API.
 Spotify provides data about the song name and artist, and we can use the Genius lyrics API to grab lyric data about the chosen song.

+UPDATE: Turns out we didnt need spotify API.
+We ended up scraping lyrics data off of Metrolyrics, and grabbing the songs directly from Youtube API.

 -We are planning to use the Panda.js game framework to make the game interactive for the user.
 The song lyrics can be animated scrolling across the screen while the song plays.

+UPDATE: We did not need Panda.js for rendering, but we did use Recorder.js for recording and visualizing the audio.

 -The server can store previously searched songs, user preferences, and a list of the most popular songs.
 The data will persist on the server through multiple sessions.